arturtamborski/build-sh/README.md

 build-sh
 ========
 ### Fast and simple build script for C/C++ projects.
 It works kind of like GNU Make.
-Great for simple, projects with multiple files.
+Great for simple projects with multiple files.

 ### Features
   * Fast, in-shell script.
 Doesn't use external libraries or anything like that.